NordicSemiconductor/asset-tracker-cloud-docs/docs/app/CellGeolocation.rst

 The approximate location of a parcel can be combined with known points of interest (for example, warehouses and ports) and you can find out if a shipment has arrived at the destination.

 Precision of cell geolocation can be improved by using neighbor cell measurement reports that were introduced in version 1.3.0 of the nRF9160 modem firmware.
-With very little energy costs, the modem can collect a report of all cells in the mobile phone network it currently can see.
+With very little power cost, the modem collects a report of all cells it currently sees in the mobile phone network.
 This additional information can be used to improve the accuracy of the location estimation.

 Locating cells based on device data